aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getLeftBorder() {#getLeftBorder--}

+<b>@deprecated.</b> Please use the 'leftBorder' property instead.
 Left border settings will be applied.

 ```javascript
 getLeftBorder() : boolean;